FederatedAI/KubeFATE/PULL_REQUEST_TEMPLATE.md

 ### Before fix
 screenshots, console outputs or logs are acceptable.
 ### After fix
-screenshots, console outputs or logs are acceptable.ßß
+screenshots, console outputs or logs are acceptable.